Eignex/kencode/README.md

 ## PackedFormat explanation

-`PackedFormat` is a `BinaryFormat` designed to produce very small payloads for * *flat** Kotlin data classes.
+`PackedFormat` is a `BinaryFormat` designed to produce very small payloads for **flat** Kotlin serializable classes.
 It avoids nesting and collections, allowing a compact and deterministic binary layout.

 ### Field layout

-For a single data class, the encoding consists of:
+For a single class, the encoding consists of:

 1. **Flags varlong**